Masterofnoothing/DockWeb/README.md

 - Further reduce resource usage.
 - Expand support for new web extensions.
-- Add a configuration wizard for easier setup.
 - Implement logs for debugging and monitoring.

 ---